SoftwareHeritage/swhapguide/SWHAP@Paris.md

 > projects that did not use a version control system.

 Note that *Workbench* repository will be instantiated at the very beginning of the process as your main working environnement. *Depository* repository and *Source Code* repository will be instantiated later on, as specific extracts from the *Workbench*.
-Let's first see you to instantiate your *Workbench*.
+Let's first see how to instantiate your *Workbench*.

 ### Instantiating your Workbench